Fire burns at Oakland Hills golf club in suburban Detroit

-Crews worked Thursday morning to douse flames at the clubhouse of the Oakland Hills Country Club in Bloomfield Township, police said.
+Crews worked to douse flames at the clubhouse of the Oakland Hills Country Club in Bloomfield Township, police said.
 Photos posted by The Detroit News showed flames leaping from the roof.

+The sprawling, multi-story clubhouse, which was completed in 1922, is adorned with irreplaceable golf tournament memorabilia and art going back a century, the Detroit Free Press reported.

+“There’s so much history, so much wonder here,” Rebecca Robinson told WDIV-TV.

 The club, which opened in 1916, has hosted more than a dozen major golf championships on its South Course.
-That course reopened last summer following a major restoration project.
+That course reopened to club membership last summer following a $12.1 million restoration project.

 Gil Hanse led the restoration with the hopes of bringing major championships back to the club, which last hosted a major when Padraig Harrington won the 2008 PGA Championship, WXYZ-TV reported.